clechartre/Biome.jl/README.md

 ## Requirements in Input data:

+The PFTs and their characteristics are supplied to the model through a JSON file.
+Default PFT value for BIOME4 can be found on `input\pft.json`

 BIOME4 requires the following variables to run (in the form of gridded fields):

 - climatological monthly mean fields of temperature (°C)